chriswbartley/monoboost/README.md

 You are more than welcome to make use of this code for research purposes.
 If so, please cite:

 Bartley C., Liu W., Reynolds M., 2018, A Novel Framework for Partially Monotone Rule Ensembles.
 ICDE 2018 prepub Paris, France, April 16-20, 2018, IEEE Computer Society.

-It is available in PDF [here](http://staffhome.ecm.uwa.edu.au/~19514733/).
+The paper is available in PDF [here](http://staffhome.ecm.uwa.edu.au/~19514733/).

 ### Code Example